 - Develop and deliver professional research presentations.
 McNair Scholars present their research at selected research symposia.
 In addition, students have the opportunity to travel to professional conferences and to network with faculty and graduate students through membership in professional organizations.

-- Enroll in Fall McNair Research Course.
-Scholars enroll in a research methods course to refine their academic skills within an interdisciplinary emphasis.
-In addition, scholars will attend workshops and seminars focused on topics related to the graduate school application process, including how to identify graduate programs that "fit" their needs and interests, securing financial assistance, preparing for the Graduate Record Examination (GRE), and how to navigate graduate school.
+- Enroll in McNair Research Courses.
+Scholars enroll in two research methods courses to refine their academic skills within an interdisciplinary emphasis.
+In addition, scholars will attend workshops and seminars focused on topics related to the graduate school application process, including how to identify graduate programs that "fit" their needs and interests, securing financial assistance and how to navigate graduate school.

 - McNair stipend.
-Scholars receive an educational incentive up to $2,800.00 per year, along with room and board during the McNair Summer Institute.
+Scholars receive an educational incentive up to $2,800.00 per year, along with housing during their summer research internship.
 Scholars will also receive up to $1,500.00 for research materials and supplies.

 - Mentoring.
 Each student selects a faculty mentor in their academic discipline who provides guidance throughout the undergraduate research process and advice during the graduate school application process.
 Mentors serve as role models and are an essential resource for their McNair Scholar.

 - Academic development.
-Individual academic counseling from program staff and a faculty mentor enables students to maximize their undergraduate program experience and to prepare for graduate study.
+Individual academic counseling from program staff and faculty mentors enables students to maximize their undergraduate program experience and to prepare for graduate study.

 - Supportive scholarly, social, and cultural environment.
-Scholars engage with others through a shared course, monthly seminars, group events, and various cultural excursions.
+Scholars engage with others through McNair research seminars and other group events.

 - Funding for graduate school campus visits and conferences.
-Scholars may receive funding to travel to meet with graduate faculty and to learn more about the department and institution in order to make their final graduate school decision.
-In addition, scholars will receive funding to attend regional and/or national conferences to present research findings and to network with fellow McNair scholars around the country.
+Scholars may receive funding to travel to meet with graduate school faculty and to learn more about graduate programs in order to make their final graduate school decision.
+In addition, scholars will receive funding to attend regional and/or national conferences to disseminate their research and to network with professionals in their field.